This post lists and challenges, debunks, pulls apart the following myths of capitalism:

 In terms of happiness, people are not stupid.
 They understand that they don’t have any influence on the direction of society, that things are going to be worse for future generations but there isn’t anything they can do about it.
 Buying more stuff and going on more holidays is a consolation prize that stops people looking for real change.
 Also, the number of antidepressant prescriptions doubled between 2008 and 2018, not a sign that people are happy.

 Myth – as capitalism increases the size of the economy, everyone benefits

-Capitalism results in exponential economic growth, which allows companies and individuals to benefit.
+Capitalism results in exponential economic growth, so the arguement goes that this allows companies and individuals to benefit.
 This relates to the idea of, ‘A rising tide lifts all boats’ and ‘trickle-down economics‘ , where if the rich get richer, then this will benefit everyone.